1996–97 Bundesliga

 The 1996–97 Bundesliga was the 34th season of the Bundesliga, Germany's premier football league.
 It began on 16 August 1996 and ended on 31 May 1997.
 Borussia Dortmund were the defending champions.

-Competition modus
+Competition format

 Every team played two games against each other team, one at home and one away.
 Teams received three points for a win and one point for a draw.
 If two or more teams were tied on points, places were determined by goal difference and, if still tied, by goals scored.
 The team with the most points were crowned champions while the three teams with the fewest points were relegated to 2.
 Bundesliga.